 First the good news: You’ve made an offer on a home and the seller has accepted.
 You’ve signed a contract and paid a deposit, usually a few thousand dollars.

-Now for the bad news: The appraiser says the house is worth less than your offer—and the bank won’t grant a mortgage.
-Enter appraisal contingencies, which protect you in situations just like these.
+Now for the not-so-good news: The appraiser says the house is worth less than your offer — and the bank won’t grant a mortgage.
+Enter the appraisal contingency, which protects you in situations just like these.

 Contingencies are conditions that must be met before a real estate contract becomes legally binding.
 Most real estate contracts include three conditions:

 - The appraisal contingency says the house must be appraised at the sale price or higher, which will help you secure a mortgage.
 Depending on the agreement, this contingency could also include a provision that the sale price will be reduced to the appraised value if the appraisal is lower.

 - The finance contingency states that the deal depends on the bank granting a loan.

 If these conditions aren’t met within a specified time frame, the deal is off, and you are entitled to a refund of your deposit or earnest money.
 Depending on the contract, you might also be entitled to additional money for your trouble.

 How do appraisal contingencies work?

-Typically, your bank will hire a licensed appraiser to determine the fair market value of the home, based on its general condition, location and the sales price of similar properties in the area known as comparative sales, or comps.
+Typically, your bank will hire a licensed appraiser to determine the fair market value of the home, based on its general condition, location and the sales price of similar properties in the area known as comparable sales, or comps.
 In other words, the appraisal is based on the typical behavior of buyers in the market (not what the seller thinks the home is worth).

 Let’s say you’re buying a house for $300,000 with a $30,000 down payment and a $270,000 mortgage.
 If the house is appraised at $260,000, the bank will only loan that amount — leaving you $10,000 short.
 If the seller refuses to lower the price to make up the difference, the appraisal contingency lets you walk away and get your deposit back.

 Doesn’t the finance contingency accomplish the same thing?